 5 Reasons Why Soaring Small-Business Bankruptcy Rates Are Good

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Every new story that comes out about climbing small-business bankruptcy rates seems to send small business owners I know into a new downward cycle of negativity.
+Opinions expressed by Entrepreneur contributors are their own.Every new story that comes out about climbing small-business bankruptcy rates seems to send small business owners I know into a new downward cycle of negativity.
 Which I always think is a little odd.
 More on why in a minute.

 First, our latest news flash: Equifax reports U.S. small business bankruptcy rates soared 81 percent in June 2009 compared with June 2008.
 More than 10,000 small businesses bit the dust.
 Leading the pack in small business shrinkage: California, natch, with 10 metropolitan areas in the top 15 worst-affected areas.
 The top four losing markets were the Charlotte, NC area; Atlanta; Portland, Ore.; and Dallas.